 What to limit or avoid:

 Although some people claim they feel better on a paleo diet, there’s no evidence from clinical trials that it helps with IBD.
 Plus, this diet may lead to vitamin D deficiency and other nutrient shortages.

 But due to the limited number of study participants and the fact that most people were also on medication to manage their symptoms, it’s clear that much more research is needed.

 If you’d like to try the paleo diet, talk with your doctor about the pros and cons for you.

 This diet was originally developed to treat celiac disease, but it has since been promoted for other gastrointestinal (GI) issues.
 The idea behind it is that the intestines don’t digest or use certain grains and sugars very well.

-Eating foods that contain these ingredients allow bacteria in the gut to multiply too quickly, which leads to the excess production of mucus.
-This contributes to the cycle of intestinal damage that produces ulcerative colitis symptoms.
+Eating foods that contain these ingredients allows bacteria in the gut to multiply too quickly, which leads to the excess production of mucus.
+This contributes to the cycle of intestinal damage that produces UC symptoms.

 - most fruits and vegetables

 - nuts and nut flours